Snger/reading-notes/platforms/System/Mac.md

 # Mac
 <!-- MarkdownTOC -->

+- macOS Sierra: Open an app from an unidentified developer
+- How to reinstate the Anywhere setting in Gatekeeper
 - Kernel_task taking up RAM in OS X
 - How to Sync Safari Bookmarks with Chrome
     - Manually import bookmarks and history from Firefox or Chrome